-- Remove all stems and cut down to size pieces you need for your dish.
+- Remove all stems and cut down to the size pieces you need for your dish.
 You can also remove the stringy insides of pumpkins.
 This is optional, though, as it does not affect taste or health benefits in any way.

 - Serve on their own for a healthy, low-calorie dessert, or include them in your favorite recipes!
-Pumpkin is also great roasted and used as the base of a soup, stew, chilies, and other dishes.
+Pumpkin is also great roasted and used as the base of soup, stew, chilies, and other dishes.
 You can even use pumpkin instead of tomato sauce to reduce calories without sacrificing taste!

 Homemade pumpkin puree

 If you are asking yourself: How do I make pumpkin puree?
 You have come to the right place.
-That's why I am deliberately choosing to separate this topic as pumpkin puree is a topic on its own.
+That's why I am deliberately choosing to separate this topic, as pumpkin puree is a topic on its own.

 You can choose to cook the fresh pumpkin with your preferred method before mashing it.
 We recommend either baking, boiling, or steaming the pumpkin.
 Below are the pros and cons of each technique.

-Bear in mind that to accelerate the process with any method, cutting the pumpkin into medium to small chunks will help, but it can be challenging to remove the skin.
+To accelerate the process with any method, cutting the pumpkin into medium to small chunks will help, but it can be challenging to remove the skin.
 So, if you plan on cutting it down to small pieces, I recommend starting with the peels off.